baughsam/ms508_group_project/validation_generation/T-dep_structures/README.md

 The script will print its progress for each temperature step, including the time taken for each simulation.

 ## What The Script Does
-1. Builds System: It starts by building a large 6x6x6 supercell of Face-Centered Cubic (FCC) Copper.
+1. Builds System: It starts by building a large 6x6x6 supercell of Face-Centered Cubic (FCC) Copper (or equivalent for specified material).
 2. Attaches Calculator: It attaches a fast, classical EMT (Effective Medium Theory) calculator to handle the forces.
 3. Initializes: It sets the initial atomic velocities to 300 K.
 4. Temperature Ramp: The script then loops through a pre-defined list of temperatures (from 300 K to 1350 K).